-United Nations University World Institute for Development Economics Research (UNU-WIDER) is assembling a journal special issue and a book volume focused on understanding the constraints to livelihood enhancement of informal enterprises, self-employed and wage workers in the informal sector as part of the Institute’s new project ‘Transforming informal work and livelihoods’.
+The United Nations University World Institute for Development Economics Research (UNU-WIDER) is assembling a journal special issue and a book volume focused on understanding the constraints to livelihood enhancement of informal enterprises and self-employed and wage workers in the informal sector as part of the Institute’s new project, “Transforming Informal Work and Livelihoods”.

-With ‘premature deindustrialization’ and the growth of the informal service sector, it seems likely that the trajectory towards informalization in low- and middle-income countries may be intensified in the future.
-The challenge for policy makers is then to find ways to encourage the movement of workers from the relatively unproductive lower informal sector to the more productive formal sector and at the same time, provide opportunities for more dynamic informal firms to grow, and for those working in these firms to achieve decent and remunerative work, even while remaining informal.
-However, in this effort, policy makers are constrained by the lack of available evidence on the causes of informality and the most effective mechanisms to reduce informality and strengthen decent work in the sector.
+With “premature deindustrialization” and the growth of the informal service sector, it seems likely that the trajectory towards informalization in low- and middle-income countries may be intensified in the future.
+The challenge for policymakers is then to find ways to encourage the movement of workers from the relatively unproductive lower informal sector to the more productive formal sector and, at the same time, provide opportunities for more dynamic informal firms to grow and for those working in these firms to achieve decent and remunerative work, even while remaining informal.
+However, in this effort, policymakers are constrained by the lack of available evidence on the causes of informality and the most effective mechanisms for reducing informality and strengthening decent work in the sector.

-This research project aims to address this gap:
+This research project aims to address these gaps:

-- it attempts to characterize the livelihoods of workers in different segments of informal work and provide a better understanding of the drivers that cause workers to engage in these activities, exploring elements choice and compulsion as well as context factors.
+- To characterize workers’ livelihoods in different informal work segments; provide a better understanding of the drivers that cause workers to engage in these activities; and explore the workers’ elements of choice, compulsion, and contextual factors.